5 Major Types of Niigata Ramen

 4. Nagaoka Shoga Shoyu Ramen (長岡生姜醤油ラーメン)

-Nagaoka Shoga Shoyu Ramen, literally Nagaoka Ginger Soy Sauce Ramen, is a major type of Niigata Ramen that has long been loved in and around the city of Nagaoka.
+Next, Nagaoka Shoga Shoyu Ramen, literally Nagaoka Ginger Soy Sauce Ramen, is a type of Niigata Ramen that’s long been a favorite in and around Nagaoka City.

-This type of Niigata Ramen is characterized by its deep-tasting, soy sauce-flavored soup, accompanied by a subtle fragrance of ginger, and the originator of the ginger ramen is Aoshima Shokudo.
+This type features its deep-tasting, soy sauce-flavored broth accompanied by a faint fragrance of ginger, and Aoshima Shokudo is the originator of the ginger ramen.

 Aoshima Shokudo (青島食堂)